thibaudcolas/wagtail-tooling/README.md

 # Wagtail tooling

-> QA tools for Wagtail core development, with a particular focus on UI.
+> Tools for Wagtail core development, with a particular focus on UI.

 This project contains a test suite for Wagtail, which generates: